Preparing Your Home for Sale

 If possible, the exterior paint or stain is in good shape.

-Wintertime in Summit and Park Counties makes it difficult to rectify the paint or stain until probably May or June; if the home is listed for sale between October and April, it typically will have to be sold in the condition the exterior is in.
+Wintertime in Summit and Park Counties can make it difficult, if not impossible, to rectify the paint or stain until probably May or June.
+If the home is listed for sale between October and April, it typically will have to be sold in the condition the exterior is in.

-Yards are a premium and be sure that they’re organized and clear of clutter and miscellaneous items.
+Yards are a premium and be sure they’re organized and clear of clutter and miscellaneous items.

 Wintertime – having the driveway plowed and the sidewalks and decks free of snow are important.
 It’s no fun wading through a snow-covered driveway and slippery sidewalks for either the Realtors or the potential buyers, while decks can be hard to access.
-Also, with the snow piled up, the home can feel neglected, even if it isn’t.
+Also, the home can feel neglected with the snow piled up even if it isn’t.

 Typical Inspection Objection Items